 The efficiency of the brain structure is easily observed as much in intelligence as in memory.
 The first supports itself on the second so as not to unnecessarily repeat a multitude of operations; it even reaches the formation of what we could call subprograms of automatic action, like the pre-defined responses to different situations when driving.

-We could assume that almost half of memory is devoted to storing information about support relations directly to intelligence, independently of whether information from the perceptions is found stored in accordance to a multiple system of references or not.
+We could assume that almost half of the memory is devoted to storing information about support relations directly to intelligence, independently of the information from perceptions is found stored in accordance to a system of multiple references or not.

 Likewise, the memory, or better said, the memory manager, will try to save only the information it considers relevant, that which does not already exist or save similar information together, only adding a new nuance to already present information.
 Further along, we will return this subject when discussing types of memory.

 It is possible that conscious thought is not unique, that is, that not all of it follows the same line of argument, there may be two or more lines simultaneously.
 Moreover, we believe that the human brain structure is designed to allow almost at least two.
 It would be like the existence of a somewhat conscious thought that is, however, in the background.